Questions & Answers About UK Number Plates

 Yes, our aim is to satisfy the needs of all customers.
 Some prefer to do the transfer themselves when they are ready and others with limited time, like us to take care of it all so all they have to do is fit the number plates once they are notified to do so.
 When buying just tick the box ‘Full Transfer Service’ in the Optional Extras part of the order form.

-For only a £25.00 fee you will then receive instructions and a request for you to send us your vehicle document V5C & your current Tax Expiry date.
-Send these by post to us and we’ll take care of the rest!
-The fee to transfer your registration on to subsequent vehicles is £80.00.
+For only a £30.00 fee you will then receive instructions and a request for you to send us your vehicle document V5C details.
+Send these by email or post and we’ll take care of the rest!
+The fee to transfer your registration on to subsequent vehicles is £80.00 (sometimes referred to as the DVLA Transfer fee of DoT (Dept of Transport) Fee

 If you’re unsure what you need to do, please Contact Us.

-What happens to my payment if I change my mind before the transfer and no longer want the registration I have purchased?
+What happens to your payment if you change your mind before the transfer and no longer want the registration purchased?

-Our purchasing service commences immediately after we receive full or part payment to secure your registration, so we will already have bought the item(s) requested by you.
+Our supply service commences immediately after we receive full or part payment to secure your registration, so we are able to secure the item(s) requested with our suppliers on your behalf.
 Therefore, all payments or part-payments are non refundable regardless of the value of the item purchased.
-We do not offer any refunds if you change your mind or cancel the order.
+We do not offer any refunds if you change your mind or cancel the order after payment is made.

 Wouldn’t that be great!
 But unfortunately No, you are merely acquiring the right to assign the registration number to your own vehicle.

 You will receive a FULL REFUND should we not be able to meet your order or provide an acceptable alternative.
-We GUARANTEE to give you an instant refund in the event of default by any third party supplier, or in the unlikely event the transfer should be failed by DVLA Swansea.
+We GUARANTEE to give you an instant refund in the event of default by any third party supplier, or in the unlikely event the transfer should not be able to be processed by DVLA Swansea.

 Our liability is Strictly Limited to a Full Refund Only.
 No claims for damages, interest on monies paid or any other expenses will be entertained.
 We DO NOT Accept Liability if the sale fails due to you not supplying the necessary documents within the period of time required by us.
 In this case, No Refunds will be given.
 Issue of the new V5C by DVLA Swansea shall be deemed proof of acceptance and conclusion of the transfer.
 CarReg’s liability is confined to the initial transfer only.